Welcome to Student Nature Vids!

 • Environmental communication (e.g., outdoor educational programs, interpretive signage, etc.)

-Videos which emphasize any occurrence in nature giving us a chuckle.
+Videos that emphasize any occurrence in nature involving wildlife and animals.
 These can be prepared in advance or random occurrences, and human involvement is optional.
 Examples include:

 • Surprises